sinclairzx81/smoke/readme.md

 <a name="Http-Connect"></a>
 ### Connect

-Use connect function to establish a connection remote WebSocket server.
+Use the connect function to connect to a remote WebSocket server.

 ```typescript
 const socket = await Http.connect('ws://localhost:5000')